nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 a list of various flashcards in a topic-`List<Flashcard>`, and a list of the results for all topic quizzes-`ResultList`.
 It also contains various constructors, getters for all its attributes, and a toString method that returns the title of the topic.

 An example of how classes in the card package interact with each other is shown in the figure below.
-In this example, a student has 2 main subjects, mainly Math and Science.
+ADD CARD DIAGRAM In this example, a student has 2 main subjects, mainly Math and Science.
 Math has topics algebra and calculus, while science has topics speed and light.
 He also made flashcards the various topics.

 ### 3.2 command Package <a name="command"></a>